LuigiBrosNin/UNI/Master first year/Computer graphics/Computer graphics.md

 <u>the Z axis is perpendicular to the screen</u>

+Scalar -> Magnitude (quantity/length)
+Point -> Location in space
+Vector -> magnitude and direction, no location

+In linear space, we have vectors and scalars, vector operations work as expected (eg. sum of vectors) We work in a 3 vector space, Euclidean vectors (1,0,0) (0,1,0) and (0,0,1) define a coordinate system.

+**2-norm or Euclidean norm** ->  notion of length preserved by rotations/translations/reflections of space.
+Basically the calculation that make a vector's "bigness" consistent across dimensions

 ### 2.2 - Intro to Geometric Modeling
 ### 2.3 - Bézier Curves